heidage/SC4021-Info-retrieval/README.md

 Building an opinion search engine on trading platforms (Which trading platform is the best?)

 ## Getting started
+Please ensure that you have machine with CUDA enabled GPU as it it necessary for the backend to startup and get working.

 ### Running the Application (with Automated Indexing)
 **1\.
 Create JSON dataset in respective folder**